 Image courtesy of Destination Bristol

-By day or night you can visit the art exhibits and museums, relax at the hip cafes, bars and restaurants, and do some shopping at boutique stores.
-On Saturdays there is also a market of local crafts and food.
+By day or night, you can visit the art exhibits and museums, relax at the hip cafes, bars, and some of the best Bristol restaurants.
+Plus, you can do some shopping at the charming boutique stores.
+On Saturdays, there is also a market for local crafts and food.

 15. Cider Tasting